Asset Allocation

 50% Vanguard Total US Stock Market Index Fund (Ticker VTSMX)

-This portfolio will be re-balanced on the final trading day of the
+This portfolio will be re-balanced on the final trading day of December.

 50% Vanguard Intermediate Term Bond Index Fund (Ticker VBIIX)